WiktoriaZielinska/Adaptive-Mesh-Refinement/Visualizing With VisIt/README.md

 ---

 ## Steps 23 - 26: Starting, Stopping, and Reversing the Visualization
+Once your visualization is loaded, you can control the playback of time steps.
+These steps explain how to manage playback and navigate through time steps.

 ### 23. VisIt will continue to go through each time step until it gets to the end or until you stop it with the center square button to the left of the right play button: